 Foster’s role as Marian was imbued with tenderness and beguiling lyricism, culminating in her reprise of Till There Was You—there was hardly a dry eye in the house.

 Marie Mullen, as Marian’s mother, Mrs. Paroo, was delightful with elegant comic timing–she successfully invoked Hill’s “Think System” to invigorate Marian’s growing admiration for Hill.

 A young Benjamin Pujak made his Broadway debut as Winthrop Paroo with charming élan.
 He brought the song Gary Indiana to life.
 We’ll be seeing more of him for sure.

-Incidentally, the eponymous Gary Indiana in real life is a critic for the Village Voice, actor, author (Horse Crazy 1989), and video producer.
-Born Gary Hoisington, he chose his pseudonym on a whim after meeting famed poet and critic John Ashbury, who introduced himself to Indiana as “I am Lowell Massachusetts.”
-We don’t know if Gary Hoisington picked Indiana because his first name was already Gary or he had just seen The Music Man.
+Incidentally, in real life, the eponymous Gary Indiana is a critic for the Village Voice, actor, author (Horse Crazy 1989), and video producer.
+Born Gary Hoisington, he chose his pseudonym on a whim after meeting the famed poet and critic John Ashbury, who introduced himself to Indiana as “I am Lowell, Massachusetts.”
+We don’t know if Gary Hoisington picked Indiana because his first name was already Gary or if he had just seen The Music Man.
 But all this adds to the lore of the beloved musical must-see.
 You, too, will be whistling Gary Indiana.